 Sports Club International works specifically with ski racers to improve their results.

 Pratte Ski is a custom program for anyone looking to improve their ski performance ranging from families, passionate adults or Olympic hopeful.

 Ski Racing Sisterhood’s purpose is to empower, inspire and help girls aged 13-16 progress.
 It was created by Olympians Anna Goodman, Shona Rubens, and Christina Lustenberger.

 Sign up for camps is available online or head to the nearest ticket booth around 11am to purchase a day pass to the public park.
 Upload for public begins at 11am and stops at 1:30pm.
 The glacier is open for riding until 3pm.
-You’ll start your commute up by taking the Whistler Gondola and then hopping on the Peak-to-Peak Gondola.
-Once arriving on Blackcomb Mountain look for the 7th Heaven Shuttle Bus and hop on – skis and boards loaded on the outside.
+You’ll start your commute up by taking the new Blackcomb Gondola to the Rendezvous.
+Once arriving on top of Blackcomb Mountain look for the 7th Heaven Shuttle Bus and hop on – skis and boards loaded on the outside.
 The shuttle will bring you to the base of 7th Heaven where you’ll grab a chair to the Horstman Hut.
 Take a moment look over at the glacier and locate your lane, ask a Whistler Blackcomb Staff Member for directions if you need.
 For your reference, the Horstman Hut is your closest washroom and food options.
 Enjoy lapping the T-bars below and sampling the many summer features.
 Public Park is open to all, please respect the private camps lanes.
 When it’s time to call it a day, take the Horstman T-bar to the top, from Horstman Hut and ride all the way down the marked run under 7th Heaven – this will lead you to the Rendezvous Lodge and Blackcomb Mountain Peak to Peak loading area.
-Now retrace your steps by taking the Peak to Peak to Whistler and downloading the Whistler Gondola.
+Now retrace your steps downloading the Blackcomb Gondola.